Posted 03.10.2020 by Josh Krakauer

 Who knew the most effective content format would be…PDFs?

-A smart marketer once advised me, when a platform releases new features, use them.
+A smart marketer once advised us, when a platform releases new features, use them.
 LinkedIn provides marketers with the ability to upload documents, videos, and photos.

 So why settle for posting links and calling it a day? 🤔